ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 Johann Gambolputty
 ```

 There are other operations deined on string data.
-Use the dir comnand
+Use the dir command
 to find them.
 One example I'll show is the upper method.
-Lets take a
+Let's take a
 look at the documentation.

 ```python